Com-hp/git4/README.md

 No matter who goes out and falls

-It means to fight a game.
+It means to fight a game

 in life